KLeaveck/migration-readme/README.md

 Update this vairable to be "index" if server language is PHP or "default" if server language is ASP

 #### 7. Adjusting def process_rows_from_csv(row, i, xml_doc) function
 If using a migration map you may need to configure the def process_rows_from_csv(row, i, xml_doc) funciton to refelect the setup of your migration-map.csv.
-There are 3 variabes that need to be updated if they are not correct in the default setting orig_path = row[0] new_path = row[1] template = row[2]
+There are 3 variabes that need to be updated if they are not pointing to the correct index on your migration map.

+  orig_path = row[0]

+  new_path = row[1]

+  template = row[2]

 ## Running the migration process.